phil-s/emacsd/el-get/dash/README.md

 `fn` must be a unary function.
 The returned lambda takes a single argument, `x`, the initial value for the fixpoint iteration.
-The iteration halts when either of the following conditions is satisified:
+The iteration halts when either of the following conditions is satisfied:

  1. Iteration converges to the fixpoint, with equality being tested using `equal-test`.
 If `equal-test` is not specified, `equal` is used.
-For functions over the floating point numbers, it may be necessary to provide an appropriate appoximate comparsion test.
+For functions over the floating point numbers, it may be necessary to provide an appropriate approximate comparison test.

- 2. `halt-test` returns a non-nil value. `halt-test` defaults to a simple counter that returns t after `-fixfn-max-iterations`, to guard against infinite iteration.
-Otherwise, `halt-test` must be a function that accepts a single argument, the current value of `x`, and returns non-nil as long as iteration should continue.
+ 2. `halt-test` returns a non-`nil` value. `halt-test` defaults to a simple counter that returns `t` after `-fixfn-max-iterations`, to guard against infinite iteration.
+Otherwise, `halt-test` must be a function that accepts a single argument, the current value of `x`, and returns non-`nil` as long as iteration should continue.
 In this way, a more sophisticated convergence test may be supplied by the caller.